deeptiaa/secondary-structure-CNN-learning/Notes.md

 Tuesday/Wednesday - fix code in order to run and get datasets Thursday/Friday - run code
-Monday - extra and plots
+Monday - run trials

+To-Do:
+Fix code to take in train and test sets
+Run ube4b and redo samples

 Questions